Living room lamp in wrought iron and brass with hand-decorated flowers

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
 Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was highly decorative furniture designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also the Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical era.
+An important style is also the Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
 Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, taking inspiration from Italian and French artisans.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique suitable for your interior.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details